dcmoura/spyql/README.md

 | `int('')`   |  `ValueError` | `NULL` | yes |
 | `int('abc')` | `ValueError` | `NULL` | yes |

-The above dictionary key access only returns `NULL` if the dict is an instance of `NullSafeDict`.
-SpyQL adds `NullSafeDict`, which extends python's native `dict`.
-JSONs are automatically loaded as `NullSafeDict`.
+The above dictionary key access only returns `NULL` if the dict is an instance of `qdict`.
+SpyQL adds `qdict`, which extends python's native `dict`.
+JSONs are automatically loaded as `qdict`.
 Unless you are creating dictionaries on the fly you do not need to worry about this.

 ## Importing python modules and user-defined functions